 June 6th, 2017 – Raj Qsar, owner/principal of The Boutique Real Estate Group in Orange County, California shares his unique journey into the real estate profession.
 Unique is an appropriate term, as no other guest has traveled the path Raj details.
 I don’t want to spoil the surprise, so tune into Episode 97 of The Real Estate Sessions and enjoy.

-Be prepared and willing to hustle 24/7
+- Be prepared for and willing to hustle 24/7 for your clients.

 “Even on million-dollar listings, if agents can take a reduced commission or they feel like it’s overpriced or whatever, they’re not going to put their best foot forward,” he said.
 “That’s just too bad that they’re not thinking downstream.
 ‘Cause the world is able to see anything that we drop on the Internet, and who knows what opportunity that will bring.
 It’s all downstream.”